Revisiting the adiabatic limit in ballistic multiterminal Josephson junctions: Collisions between the Floquet--Kulik quartet superlevels

-In this section, we provide a simple argument resolving the collision between the Floquet-Kulik superlevels if the spectrum is plotted as a function of the bias voltage in a long $S$-$N$-$S$ JJ connected by highly transparent interfaces \cite{Kulik,Ishii,Bagwell}.
+In this section, we provide a simple argument resolving the collision between the Floquet--Kulik superlevels {of the quartets}, if the spectrum is plotted as a function of the bias voltage in a long JJ connected by highly transparent interfaces \cite{Kulik,Ishii,Bagwell}.

 The spectrum of long, highly transparent and ballistic $S$-$N$-$S$ junctions was calculated in a wave-guide geometry by Kulik \cite{Kulik}, and further discussed by Ishii \cite{Ishii} and Bagwell \cite{Bagwell}.
 In the ideal wave-guide geometry of a rectangle of dimension $N a_0 \times M a_0$, the Kulik spectrum consists of $M$ degenerate ladders, where $M$ is the number of transverse channels {and $a_0$ is the lattice spacing.} Physically, the supercurrent is carried by independent Andreev tubes of transverse dimension set by $\lambda_F$, and traversing the central-$N$ between the left and the right sides, parallel to the $x$-axis, see Fig.~\ref{fig:device-2T}a.